patroldo/my-simple-hyprland-config/docs/prerequisites.md

     pacman -S kitty
     ```

 7. **Text/Code Editor:** Any text editor or IDE will suffice.
-This guide will use Visual Studio Code and nano for ease of demonstration, but feel free to use your editor of choice (vim, emacs, etc.).
+This guide will use vim and later nvim, but ofc. can be changed to any.

     ```
     yay -S visual-studio-code-bin